HackTricks-wiki/hacktricks/todo/radio-hacking/flipper-zero/fz-infrared.md

 ### Universal Remotes

 Flipper Zero can be used as a **universal remote to control any TV, air conditioner, or media center**.
 In this mode, Flipper **bruteforces** all **known codes** of all supported manufacturers **according to the dictionary from the SD card**.
-You don't need to choose a particular remote to turn of a restaurant TV.
+You don't need to choose a particular remote to turn off a restaurant TV.

 It is enough to press the power button in the Universal Remote mode, and Flipper will **sequentially send "Power Off"** commands of all the TVs it knows: Sony, Samsung, Panasonic... and so on.
 When the TV receives its signal, it will react and turn off.